Incubx/Quizer_back/README.md

 This project is a server application for mobile app for quizzes and tests.
-Stack of techonolgies is used: Spring MVC, Hibernate, Thymleaf, MySql.
+Stack of techonolgies is used: Spring MVC, Hibernate, Thymleaf, MySQL.